Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 • API and usage analytics.
 Production monitoring, team access management, and usage forecasting.

 Databay was one of two finalists.
-During pilot testing against the five target retailers, Databay's residential proxy network returned a 99.1% success rate over 50,000 pilot requests, city-level targeting accuracy verified at 97% of requests, and native support for sticky sessions up to 120 minutes - comfortably longer than the 30-minute maximum the scraping workflows needed.
+During pilot testing against the five target retailers, Databay's residential network returned a 99.1% success rate over 50,000 pilot requests.
+City-level targeting accuracy verified at 97% of requests.
+Sticky sessions were natively supported up to 120 minutes, comfortably longer than the 30-minute maximum the scraping workflows needed.

 The Implementation

-Migration from the previous provider to Databay was scheduled across three weekly rollout stages:
+Migration from the previous provider to Databay ran across three weekly rollout stages:

 • Week 1: Route 10% of production traffic through Databay gateway for two lower-risk retailer targets.
-Monitor success rate, latency, and data accuracy relative to the production baseline.
+Monitor success rate, latency, and data accuracy against the production baseline.

 • Week 2: Expand to 50% of production traffic across all 40 retailers.
 Begin decommissioning previous proxy contracts.